Montreal Casino

 The casino is owned and operated by the Société des casinos du Québec (a subsidiary of Loto-Québec), which owns three other casinos in the province.
 All profits go to the provincial Government of Quebec.
 As of 2019, it employed 2,800 people.

 Grounds

-The casino is located within the St Lawrence river on Notre Dame Island–a man-made island built for the 1967 World's Fair.
+The casino is located within the St. Lawrence River on Notre Dame Island–a man-made island built for the 1967 World's Fair.
 It is situated within Jean-Drapeau Park, an urban park and former grounds of Expo 67, and shares the island with the Gilles Villeneuve racing circuit, the Olympic Basin and an artificial lake with small beach.

-Access to the casino is served by the Concordia bridge through Cité du Havre, or by public transit via the Jean Drapeau Metro station (on the neighboring Saint Helen's Island) and then boarding a dedicated connecting bus.
+Access to the casino is served by the De la Concorde bridge through Cité du Havre, or by public transit via the Jean Drapeau Metro station (on the neighbouring Saint Helen's Island) and then boarding a dedicated connecting bus.